1. Belgian public sector suppliers are obliged to send and receive electronic invoices

 2. Mandatory B2B electronic invoicing will take place

 The Belgian government has announced a plan for mandatory business-to-business (B2B) electronic invoicing.
+The Council of Ministers has approved a preliminary law for mandatory e-invoicing from the 1st of January 2026.

 3. Belgium uses a Peppol access point named Mercurius